telstra/MessagingAPI-SDK-python/README.md

 ### Retrieve Replies

+Retrieve SMS sent to the mobile number associated with the subscription.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/retrieveSmsReplies>.

 The function `tls.messaging.sms.get_next_unread_reply` can be used to retrieve